alifjobaer12/School_Management_System/README.md

 ## ⚙️ Setup

-🟢 **No installation required!**
+🟢 **One small installation required!**
-Just run the provided `.exe` file on any Windows desktop to launch the software.
+Just run the provided `sutup.exe` file for the first time than you can run our app `SmartSchool.exe` on any Windows desktop to launch the software.

 ---